If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 As your portfolio grows, you will be able to take advantage of more elaborated schemes, as well as personal support, but in the beginning, an LLC is your best protection.

-But as we talked about before, you should focus on creating an LLC prior to purchasing the rental property.
+But as we talked about before, you should focus on creating an LLC before purchasing the rental property.

 Do I Need an LLC for Rental Property?